General principles

 Recruiters prefer to see all the personal details as they are sometimes part of the recruitment profile.
 What additional details are acceptable to add, but not required?

-1. Adding a title at the end of the resume document that will read "personal details" and indicating the year of birth - so you can believe and hope that they will first read about the work experience and only then read the age.
+- Adding a heading at the end of the resume document that reads "Personal Details" and specifies the year of birth - this way, one can believe and hope that they will first read about the employment experience and only then read about the age.

-2. You can use the "age anchor" anchor - do not specify a date / year of birth, but the recruit can understand the age with the help of years of military service, or alternatively, another detail that can attest to it - if the year of birth is important to the recruit / interviewer, he can understand it.
+- You can use an "age anchor" - do not specify the date/year of birth, but allow the recruiter to understand the age with the help of years of military service, or alternatively, another detail that can indicate it - if the year of birth is important to the recruiter/interviewer, he will be able to understand it from the sources of life.

-• LinkedIn profile - if you have one, if you don't have one and you are applying for a job in high-tech, it is recommended to open one.
-It is mandatory to make sure that the personal details are updated and correct, and those that allow the recruiter to contact you easily to coordinate ראיון Working.
-Care must be taken to ensure uniformity between the resume and LinkedIn profile.
+- LinkedIn profile – if you have one, if you don't and you are applying for a high-tech job, it is recommended to open one.
+It is essential to make sure that your personal details are up-to-date and correct, and that they allow the recruiter to easily contact you to arrange a job interview.
+You should ensure consistency between your resume and LinkedIn profile.

 Resume photo